yaacov/kubectl-mtv/README_vddk.md

 It is strongly recommended that Forklift, or the Migration Toolkit for Virtualization (MTV), should be used with the VMware Virtual Disk Development Kit (VDDK) SDK when transferring virtual disks from VMware vSphere.

 > **Note**
-> Creating a VDDK image, although optional, is highly recommended.
-Using Forklift without VDDK is not recommended and could result in significantly lower migration speeds.

-To make use of this feature, you download the VMware Virtual Disk Development Kit (VDDK), build a VDDK image, and push the VDDK image to your image registry.

-The VDDK package contains symbolic links, therefore, the procedure of creating a VDDK image must be performed on a file system that preserves symbolic links (symlinks).

-> **Note**
 > Storing the VDDK image in a public registry might violate the VMware license terms.

 ## Prerequisites